 The bill is not facing much opposition from New Yorkers and is gaining praise from animal rights advocates.
 They say it is a necessary step to protect pets.

-Voters for Animals Rights, a New York-based organization that advocates for ending animal cruelty and other animal rights causes, distributed an email to its members asking them to support the PAWS Act.
+Allie Taylor, president of Voters for Animals Rights, a New York-based organization that advocates for ending animal cruelty and other animal rights causes, called the bill an important step for protecting pets.

 Dr. Carly Fox, senior veterinarian in the emergency and critical care department at the Schwarzman Animal Medical Center in Manhattan, said vehicular trauma is a common presentation to the hospital’s emergency room.